learn-co-curriculum/dsc-categorical-variables-regression/README.md

 ## The auto-mpg data

-In this section, you'll see several elements of multiple linear regression using the auto-mpg data.
+In this section, you'll see several elements of preparing data for multiple linear regression using the auto-mpg data set.
 The auto-mpg data set contains technical specifications of cars.
 This data set is often used by aspiring data scientists who want to practice linear regression with multiple predictors.
 Generally, the `mpg` column (for "mileage per gallion") is the dependent variable, and what we want to know is how the other columns ("predictors") in the data set affect the mpg.
 Let's have a look at the data:

 ```python